Jangada

-A jangada is a traditional fishing boat (in fact a sailing raft) made of wood used in the northern region of Brazil.
+A jangada (/dʒəŋˈɡɑːdə/ jəng-GAH-də; [ʒɐ̃ˈɡadɐ]) is a wooden fishing boat or sailing raft used in the northern region of Brazil.

-The construction of the jangada incorporates some improvements in neolithic handcraft - better materials were found and the physics of sailing was better observed through experimentation.
+The construction of the jangada incorporates some improvements in Neolithic handcraft – better materials were found and the physics of sailing was better observed through experimentation.
 The details are closely guarded by artisans.

 Its triangular sail makes use of some effects of fluid dynamics.
 Also known as a "latin" sail, it allows one to sail against the wind, taking advantage of the pressure difference on the air that rises on its external face (the one that becomes convex for the internal wind pressure) and its internal face (the one that becomes concave, the side where the sailor goes).
 Some big watercraft also used the Latin sail, but in a limited manner, because its successful use was crucially dependent on the presence of the sailor, who must be aware of the wind movements: the pressure difference is manipulated constantly whilst sailing against the wind.
 The same principles are used to keep a plane in the air, thanks to its wing geometry.

 In the jangada, there is a graceful, almost parabolic curve on the upper part of the triangle, and another one more extended and short, below.
 This asymmetry is due to the deft manipulation of the mast, which turns gently – this time using the lever mechanic principle – around its axis.